 - Claims denials

-Employees May File a Workers’ Compensation Claim for Various Injuries
+You May File a Workers’ Compensation Claim for Various Job Injuries

 The Occupational Safety and Health Administration (OSHA) reported that over 5,000 employees suffered a fatal injury at work in 2019.
 Additionally, OSHA data shows that the five leading causes of workplace deaths are: